Examples of How Equity Release Schemes Work in 2024

 Another idea they would like to explore is possibly going on a cruise vacation or two – many of the couple’s friends have been on cruises and always express how much fun the trip is and all of the wonderful parts of the world they were able to explore while on the cruise ship.

-Gerald and Betty have gotten quotes for both of their projects.
-The conservatory, with all the needed additions including labour, underfloor heating, paving, blinds and furnishings, as well as the price for the two of them to enjoy their first cruise with their friends on the Norwegian Cruise Line vacation.
+Gerald and Betty have gotten quotes for both of their projects: the conservatory, with all the needed additions, including labour, underfloor heating, paving, blinds, and furnishings, and the price for the two of them to enjoy their first cruise with their friends on the Norwegian Cruise Line vacation.

-The conservatory will cost them approximately £18,000 and the cruise will cost them £1,000 for each of them.
-The total amount needed to complete both of their desired projects comes to £20,000.
+The conservatory will cost them approximately £18,000, and the cruise will cost them £1,000 each.
+Thus, the total amount needed to complete their desired projects comes to £20,000.

-The couple has decided that they wish to release the £20,000 needed for the projects using a lifetime mortgage from a well-known lender.
-They have also decided they do not wish to make any monthly payments and are aware that the remaining interest will be “rolled-up” into their existing mortgage, meaning the money they owe will double every 10 years.
+The couple has decided to release the £20,000 needed for the projects using a lifetime mortgage from a well-known lender.
+They also decided not to make any monthly payments and are aware that the remaining interest will be “rolled up” into their existing mortgage, meaning the money they owe will double every 10 years.

-Even with the £20,000 in equity doubling within 10 years, the amount they borrow will still be less than the property’s overall value, especially when they add the conservatory to the property.
-Gerald and Betty also like that they have the option to “drawdown” further funds up to £40,000 should they need or want to down the road.
+Even with the £20,000 in equity doubling within ten years, the amount they borrow will still be less than the property’s overall value, especially when they add the conservatory.
+Gerald and Betty also like that they have the option to “drawdown” further funds up to £40,000 should they need or want to go down the road.

-With this option and plan in place, Gerald and Betty were able to complete both projects on their wish list while still being able to properly manage the value of their property and their finances.
+With this option and plan in place, Gerald and Betty could complete both projects on their wish list while still properly managing the value of their property and finances.

 Equity Release Example Case Study #2 – Mr. and Mrs. Engleman

-Albert and Eve Engleman are 70 and 72 years of age respectively and are both retired from their given careers.
-The couple lives with a comfortable income and has a surplus of funds in which they have no desire to make any large purchases or have any renovations done on their current home.
+Albert and Eve Engleman are 70 and 72 years of age, respectively, and are both retired from their given careers.
+The couple lives with a comfortable income and has a surplus of funds in which they have no desire to make any large purchases or renovations on their current home.

-Their home is located in an area which Albert and Eve enjoy living because it is close to the local shopping centre and town as well as having easy access to the public transport system.
-Their home is currently valued at £230,000.
+Their home is located in an area that Albert and Eve enjoy living in because it is close to the local shopping centre and town and has easy access to the public transport system.
+It is currently valued at £230,000.

-The Engleman’s original mortgage terms were due to end at the same time the couple retired and by then, their endowment plan had not matured enough to clear all of the outstanding balance.
-This left the couple still owing the mortgage company £20,000 but they were able to negotiate to extend the mortgage term so it would then expire when Albert reaches the age of 85.
+The Englemans’ original mortgage terms were due to end at the same time the couple retired, and by then, their endowment plan had not matured enough to clear all of the outstanding balance.
+This left the couple still owing the mortgage company £20,000, but they were able to negotiate to extend the mortgage term so it would expire when Albert reached the age of 85.

 Unfortunately, the mortgage remained interest only, meaning they will not be paying off any of the actual balance of the loan.

-Although the couple has managed the monthly payments without any issues, they are growing concerned about not being able to pay off any of the principal balance of the mortgage by the time the extended terms end.
-They have two grandchildren – Melissa who is 25 and Mark who is 19.
+Although the couple has managed the monthly payments without any issues, they are growing concerned about not being able to pay off the mortgage’s principal balance by the time the extended terms end.
+They have two grandchildren, Melissa, who is 25, and Mark, who is 19.

 Melissa is trying to purchase her first home and is concerned about not being able to afford the mortgage while Mark is away at college and is worried about the amount of debt he will be in upon graduation.

-The Englemans have decided that it is time to start dealing with their personal debt and, since they have no desire to spend money on themselves, setting Melissa and Mark up for financial success in the future.
-In order for them to pay off their existing mortgage, it will cost £20,000 – in order to help with a property deposit for Melissa, it will cost £15,000 – in order to help pay off Mark’s student loans, it will cost £15,000.
+The Englemans have decided that it is time to start dealing with their personal debt and, since they have no desire to spend money on themselves, set Melissa and Mark up for financial success.
+For them to pay off their existing mortgage, it will cost £20,000 – to help with a property deposit for Melissa, it will cost £15,000 – to help pay off Mark’s student loans, it will cost £15,000.
 This brings Albert and Eve’s total funding needed for the projects to £50,000.

-After doing some research, the Englemans have decided that a lump sum lifetime mortgage will be able to meet their needs.
-They have found that since they can comfortably afford the interest payments on their existing mortgage they would prefer to pay the interest with Equity Release Lifetime Mortgage.
+After some research, the Englemans have decided that a lump sum lifetime mortgage will meet their needs.
+Since they can comfortably afford the interest payments on their existing mortgage, they would prefer to pay the interest with an Equity Release Lifetime Mortgage.

 Check out the equity release council which has more examples of equity release.